enewbury/cloud/README.md

 - `roles\nextcloud_config\defaults\main.yml` for nextcloud settings

-Also if you are working on a remote computer through ssh be sure to check the **firewall settings** in `roles/prep_ufw/defaults/main.yml` Only ports 22,80,443 will be opened by default.
+Also if you are working on a remote computer through ssh be sure to check the **firewall settings** in `roles/prep_ufw/defaults/main.yml` Only ports 22,80,443 will be opened by default, plus ports for a turnserver.
 Please test locally before deploying on your remote (ssh) server, you will get locked out if you use a custom port.

 ### Serving web apps in other containers on the server